TomDunn/cf-describe-resource-stack/README.md

-# Describe CloudFormation Stack for Resource
+# Inspect a Lambda's CloudFormation Stack

 Helps [Lambda Functions][1] resolve dynamic configuration values such as the names of other resources in their [CloudFormation][2] stack.